tomicapretto/etc/lessons/lesson_02.md

 <!-- #region slideshow={"slide_type": "slide"} -->
 ## Section Recap

-* It's always better to plan ahead
-* We'll grow our model one step at a time
+* We'll build our model one step at a time in the following steps
     * No predictors
     * A single predictor
     * Two predictors (length + species)
     * How to keep growing it
-* This is just the Bayesian Workflow
+* This is the Bayesian Workflow
-  * Doing so helps you be more efficient but also saves you time if you run into issues
-  * Enables justification of complexity as we go
+  * Modeling workflow are smoother when deliberately planned   as opposed to random guessing
+  * Following the workflow will save you time
+  * Complexity is only added when *needed*
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "notes"} -->